MIPT-ILab/mipt-mips/readme.md

 [Install Boost](https://github.com/MIPT-ILab/mipt-mips/wiki/Required-libraries) before building the project.

 To work with MIPS traces, you need to install MIPS binutils.
 Please follow [our manual](https://github.com/MIPT-ILab/mipt-mips/wiki/MIPS-binutils) if you are using Linux, OS X, or Windows.

+To work with RISC-V traces, you need to install RISC-V toolchain.
+Please follow [the official instruction](https://github.com/riscv/riscv-gnu-toolchain/blob/master/README.md).

 Our build system is CMake.
 You should install CMake 3.9 or higher.
 Check [our Wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/CMake) to get more details about CMake.